Urbanizedev/state_data/txdb/wip/repair_postgis_extension.md

 ---

 ## 2. Determine preferred schema origin
+To identify the schema origin to standardize on:

-- Import an external GIS dataset (parcels, OSM, etc.) into different database environments.
+- Import **external GIS datasets** into each environment (parcels, OSM, etc.).
+- **Export from ArcGIS (ArcGIS Pro/ArcMap)** into each database to ensure feature class exports work correctly.
-- Identify which PostGIS schema origin supports clean external data imports.
+- Select the schema origin that supports **both imports and ArcGIS exports** without conflict.
-- Set this as the **standard schema** going forward (e.g., `public`).
+- This becomes the **standard schema** (e.g., `public`).

+Use judgment when evaluating results.

 ---

 ## 3. Create a full safety backup (custom format)
+**Purpose:**
-**Purpose:** This backup is strictly for disaster recovery if anything goes wrong.
+A clean recovery snapshot if anything goes wrong.
+This file is not edited.

+*(Example — your command may differ)*

 ```bash
 pg_dump -Fc -d <db_name> -f <db_name>.backup